Whereas my primary mission at Phi Phi was

 the same way my Nouvo Elegance does.
 The Shadow's wide handle bars

 alone would prevent that.
-And although the CBR weighs another
+And although the Honda CBR 150R weighs another

 twenty or thirty pounds more than my Nouvo Elegance does I really